Similar Scaling Relations for the Gas Content of Galaxies across Environments to z ~ 3.5: Results

 However, we note that the fitting procedure is only applicable to the range of parameters probed here.
-A galaxy sample covering a much larger range of overdensity values (for example, sampled in dense core of clusters) and other physical parameters are needed to be able to more robustly investigate the dependence of $M_{ISM}$ on galaxy properties including their environment.
+A galaxy sample covering a much larger range of overdensity values (e.g., sampled in dense cores of clusters) and other physical parameters are needed to be able to more robustly investigate the dependence of $M_{ISM}$ on galaxy properties, including their environment.
 It is also worth noting that the overdensity might not be fully independent of the other variables such as the stellar mass used in the fitting procedure.
 This dependence might be particularly important in the extreme regions of environments and high stellar masses.
-However, the potential relation between environment and stellar mass is still debated (see e.g.; \citealp{Baldry06} and \citealp{Darvish16} vs. \citealp{Vonderlinden10}).
+However, the potential relation between environment and stellar mass is still debated (see e.g., \citealp{Baldry06} and \citealp{Darvish16} versus \citealp{Vonderlinden10}).